 Create a National Network of Peers and Mentors

-To create a national network where peers and mentors are available to provide support and understanding;
+The Rolling Barrage PTSD Foundation / The Rolling Barrage wants to create a national network where peers and mentors are available to provide support and understanding;

 Starting within our own ranks we will develop certified Peer Supporters.

-Our plan is to have support events, not just fundraising, yet some may go hand-in-hand.
+The Rolling Barrage PTSD Foundation plans to have support events, not just fundraising, yet some may go hand-in-hand.

 To Host National Therapeutic Events